Online NP Programs in New Jersey: Guide to Top Schools

 Data based on national numbers, not school-specific information.

-New Jersey’s Best-Ranked Online NP Programs
+New Jersey’s Top-Ranked Online NP Programs

 To help New Jersey students find the program that best suits their needs, these featured NP programs are ranked through metrics that help students reach their degree and career goals.
 These metrics include the number of online courses available, average tuition rates, average grant aid awarded to students, and the student-to-faculty ratio.
-The program statistics were voluntarily provided by schools to the Integrated Postsecondary Education Data System (IPEDS).
-To learn more about our criteria for selecting these schools, you can review the “About the Ranking” section below.

 Program Details